 And your purpose can often put you in the public eye, and achieve local or global fame, and that can be used to to bring awareness, inspiration, and joy to the greater public.

 It only becomes a problem when money, possessions, and fame become the primary goal of your purpose.
-In other words, you devote your life to being rich, or collecting possessions, or trying to be famous.
+In other words, you devote your life to being rich, or collecting possessions, playing a role purely for recognition, or trying to be famous.

 Because, if that’s your primary focus, you’ll never be happy.
 True lasting happiness can only come from within.
-It has to be internally created by the mind thinking-feeling-acting with more adventure, talent, passion, and wisdom, which is the basis of living any true purpose.
+It has to be internally created by the mind thinking-feeling-acting with more Adventure, Prgress, Talent, Joy, Passion, Inspiration, and Understanding, which is the basis of a true purpose.

 Money, possessions, and fame on the other hand, are external sources of happiness.
 They can make you feel happy for a while, but because the happiness is outside of yourself, it will eventually fade away, and when it does, the emotional let down can make you feel quite unhappy; if not miserbale.